chipsalliance/i3c-core/testplans_core.md

 controller services the IBI.
 Checks if the mandatory byte (MDB) matches on both sides.

-Reads the LAST_IBI_STATUS fiels of the TTI STATUS CSR.
+Reads the LAST_IBI_STATUS fields of the TTI STATUS CSR.
 Ensures that it is equal to 0 (no error).

 Writes an IBI descriptor followed by N bytes of data to the TTI IBI queue.
 Waits until the controller services the IBI.
 Checks if the mandatory byte (MDB) and data matches on both sides.

-Repeats the LAST_IBI_STATUS check
+Repeats the LAST_IBI_STATUS check.

 The test runs at core clock of 100 and 200 MHz.
 The slowest clock that does not result in a tSCO violation is 166 MHz.
-The I3C bus clock is set to 12.5 MHz
+The I3C bus clock is set to 12.5 MHz.

 ### `i3c_target_ibi_retry`

 Test: [`i3c_target_ibi_retry`](https://github.com/chipsalliance/i3c-core/tree/main//verification/cocotb/top/lib_i3c_top/test_i3c_target.py#L392)

-Disables ACK-ing IBIs in the I3C controller model, issues an ibi from the target by writing to TTI IBI queue.
+Disables ACK-ing IBIs in the I3C controller model, issues an IBI from the target by writing to TTI IBI queue.
 Waits for a fixed time period - sufficiently long for the target to retry sending the IBI, reads LAST_IBI_STATUS from the TTI STATUS CSR, check